 Class action lawsuits can benefit a large group of people who have the same injuries or harm from a product, service, or action.
 Individuals can join together as one large group to file a lawsuit against a single defendant or even multiple defendants.
 The lawsuit is tried in a single court on behalf of the whole group.
-Three examples of class action lawsuits include wage & overtime claims, consumer claims, and product injuries.
+Three examples of such lawsuits include wage & overtime claims, consumer claims, and product injuries.

->>Learn more: What is a class action lawsuit?
+Learn more: What is a class action lawsuit?

 Most Common Class Action Lawsuits